christopherstj/pathquest-frontend/ARCHITECTURE.md

 ### Responsive Layout
 - **Mobile First**: Application is designed to be fully functional on mobile devices.
 - **Adaptive Components**:
-  - `DiscoveryDrawer`: Transforms from a floating side panel on desktop to a bottom sheet on mobile (< 768px).
+  - `DiscoveryDrawer`: Transforms from a floating side panel on desktop to a draggable bottom sheet on mobile (< 1024px).
+The mobile version features 3 snap heights:
+    - **Collapsed** (~60px): Just the drag handle visible, allowing full map exploration
+    - **Halfway** (~45vh): Default state showing first items while map remains partially visible
+    - **Expanded** (~100vh - 80px): Full screen content up to the search bar
+    - Supports swipe gestures with velocity detection and tap-to-cycle on the handle
   - `GlobalNavigation`: Adapts padding and visibility of elements (logo hidden on mobile) to preserve space.
 - **Hooks**: Uses `useIsMobile` hook (based on `window.matchMedia`) for programmatic layout adaptations.